mdaliyan/govert/README.md

 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat-square)](https://raw.githubusercontent.com/labstack/echo/master/LICENSE)

 Package govert provides you some helpers to convert golang basic data types specially _interfaces_ to any another basic type.

-This package uses reflection to detect data types so it may not be what you want if you have so many ops and you need code performance to be high.
-Otherwise it’s ok for simple use cases, build prototypes or learning purpose.

 ## Install:
 ````bash
 $ go get github.com/mdaliyan/govert